Marine Biology field trip

 First year marine biology field course

 This course provides your first extended opportunity for fieldwork and research in marine biology.
-You will become acquainted with the amazing coastal habitats and diversity of marine organisms along the shores of northwest Europe.
+You will become acquainted with some of the amazing coastal habitats and diversity of marine organisms along the shores of northwest Europe, on our doorstep here in the South West.

 You will also work in small groups, with the guidance of staff, to conduct your own research projects.
 During this field trip you will learn how to conduct scientific research, to collect and report on data and to identify the marine species associated with key habitats.